Greek surrealist painter and poet Nikos Engonopoulos is one of the most well-known modern Greek painters internationally.

 His work is displayed in the National Gallery in Athens, and in museums, galleries, and private collections across Greece.

-The great poet and painter died in Athens in 1985 after suffering a heart attack.
+The great poet and painter passed away in Athens in 1985 after suffering a heart attack.